 Oren Slozberg joined Commonweal in November 2013 as the chief strategies officer and the director of the EDGE program.
 Prior to Commonweal, he was the national executive director of Visual Thinking Strategies (VTS).
 He started at VTS in May 2006, bringing more than 20 years of experience in nonprofit leadership and the arts to the organization.
 Oren is an expert trainer in VTS, and he has trained hundreds of educators in the process, working in a variety of setting ranging from teachers in elementary schools to college faculty.
+In 2017, Oren became the Executive Director of Commonweal and the Program Director of the Center for Creative Community (C3).

 Amber Faur came to California in 2006 and has since studied Non Profit Administration at the University of San Francisco and worked for several social service and environmental organizations throughout the Bay Area.
 She earned a BS in International Agriculture and Rural Sociology at UW Madison and has written thesis on both land distribution inequality in Brazil and the racial wealth divide in the US.
 Aside from her skills in operations and finance, she farms poultry in Sebastopol with her teenage son.